Hate crimes towards Asians increase during coronavirus pandemic

-A sociology professor says “rampant ignorance” and misinformation about the novel coronavirus has led to racist and xenophobic attacks against Asian Americans.
+LANSING, Mich.
+(WLNS) — A sociology professor says “rampant ignorance” and misinformation about the novel coronavirus has led to racist and xenophobic attacks against Asian Americans in the United States.

 “With news of the coronavirus, we’ve seen an uptick in fear of people who look like this,” said Rosalind Chou, a sociology professor at Georgia State University.
 “Real people are affected.”
 And the impact ranges from physical to verbal to financial, according to a report by CNN.